chaimeleon-eu/dataset-service/README.md

 The name of each one can be customized in the configuration file.
 The number is just a hint, not part of the name: you can see them as security levels, each level include the previous levels.

+There are other special roles:
-There is another role 'admin_users' required for the operations in '/user'.
+ - 'admin_users': required for the operations in '/user'.
+ - 'admin_datasetAccess': required for the operations in '/datasetAccess' and '/datasetAccessCheck'.